 A foreign exchange rate is the relative value between two currencies.
-Simply put by The Balance: "Exchange rates are the amount of one currency you can exchange for another."
+Simply put, "exchange rates are the amount of one currency you can exchange for another."

 In travel, the exchange rate is defined by how much money, or the amount of a foreign currency, that you can buy with one US dollar.
 The exchange rate defines how many pesos, euros, or baht you can get for one US dollar (or what the equivalent of one dollar will buy in another country).

 How do I calculate the foreign exchange rate?